SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/assign-collector-ingest-budget.md

 ## Command line installation

-When using the [command line (shell script) installer] (../../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06Parameters-for-the-Command-Line-Installer.md "Parameters for the Command Line Installer") you can assign the Collector to an existing ingest budget with the `-Vfields` parameter.
-For details and example commands on Collector installation, see [Install a Collector on Linux] (../../../03Send-Data/Installed-Collectors/04Install-a-Collector-on-Linux.md "Install a Collector on Linux"), [Install a Collector on MacOS] (../../../03Send-Data/Installed-Collectors/02Install-a-Collector-on-MacOS.md "Install a Collector on MacOS"), and [Install a Collector on Windows] (../../../03Send-Data/Installed-Collectors/03Install-a-Collector-on-Windows.md "Install a Collector on Windows").
+When using the [command line (shell script) installer](../../../send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md) you can assign the Collector to an existing ingest budget with the `-Vfields` parameter.
+For details and example commands on Collector installation, see [Install a Collector on Linux](../../../send-data/installed-collectors/install-collector-linux.md), [Install a Collector on MacOS](../../../send-data/installed-collectors/install-collector-macos.md), and [Install a Collector on Windows](../../../send-data/installed-collectors/install-collector-windows.md).

 | Parameter | Description |
 |--|--|